 Other depository institutions do operate in Vermont, however they are not directly regulated by the Vemront Department of Financial Regulation.

-Savings banks, and savings and loan associations having the word "Federal" or using FSB (federal savings bank), FSA (federal savings association), FA (federal association) or FSLA (federal savings and loan association) in their name are regulated by the Office of Thrift Supervision.
+The Office of the Comptroller of Currency regulates commercial banks having the word "National" or using "N.A." (national association) in their name, as well as savings banks, and savings and loan associations having the word "Federal" or using FSB (federal savings bank), FSA (federal savings association), FA (federal association) or FSLA (federal savings and loan association) in their name.

 Federal Credit Unions